 View my full disclosure policy.

 Beforehand let me tell you that I cheated during my project!
 I left the inside of the doors and cabinets white and did not paint them.
 It doesn’t bother me the least because the upper cabinets are still white and nobody really cares.
 Ha!

 1. Make sure you know what material you are painting

 This appears a no-brainer to some and maybe not to others.
-My cabinets are laminate and while painting over laminate has been done before, it is a better idea to peel the laminate off the cabinet doors and drawers first before priming and painting.
+My cabinets were laminate and while painting over laminate has been done before, I think it was a better idea to peel the laminate off the cabinet doors and drawers first before priming and painting especially since it started to peel in some areas already.
 You can see my laminate peeling project when I painted my cabinets the first time by clicking HERE.